Visa for stays exceeding 90 days for the following study programmes:

 - An agreement with the organization responsible for the volunteer programme.

 6. Health insurance.
-Original and a copy of the certificate accrediting the public or private health insurance contracted with an insurance entity authorized to operate in Spain.
-The insurance policy must cover all the risks insured by Spain's public health system.
+Original and a copy of public or private health insurance policy contracted with an insurance company or institution authorized to operate in Spain.
+The insurance policy must cover all the risks insured by Spain's public health system and be totally exempted from any form of co-payment, reimbursement or waiting period.
+In case of contracting a policy with a responsibility limit, this limit can never be below 30.000 euros.

 If the applicant is participating in a volunteer programme, in addition to the medical insurance, they must provide a copy of the civil liability insurance policy taken out by the organization.